21 June 2026

 The other side of the castle.

-Why the Palace remains closed is unknown.
+Why the Palace remains closed is not clear.
 The town has nothing else to offer.
 Maybe the underground part of the Palace is too dangerous to enter.
-(More on the history of the Palace in one of the earlier articles published here: links to newspaper articles).
+I lot more research could be done, but: by whom?